 Formula 1: To count how many people's salaries are equal to $70,256

 = COUNTIF(C2:C8, "=70256")

-The salaries are in column C. The result returns 3 and there are three people with a salary that is equal to $70,256.
+The result returns three, and there are three people with a salary equal to $70,256.

 Formula 2: To count how many persons' salaries are equal to $60,000